Sections of this module:Introduction

 On the same Images Tab, you may also delete your Snapshot at a later time.
-This is something you may want to do — keep in mind that your Snapshot is using up significant space of your disk quota.
 To delete a Snapshot, click on the right-hand side drop-down box of your Snapshot and select Delete Image.

 It is possible to take a “Live Snapshot” (take a Snapshot of the machine that is currently running).
 In most cases, there should be no problem.
 However, if the instance is running while the Snapshot is being taken, the resulting Snapshot may be inconsistent.
 This is due to programs writing on the file system while a Snapshot is taken.
 There are a few options to prevent this inconsistency from happening: